modelica/ModelicaSpecification/RationaleMCP/0015/spec-changes.md

 * (8).
 See above for possible courses of actions for a tool to take when it encounters a language version comment.
 * (9).
 Each Modelica source file contains the specification of the language version it uses.
 * (10).
 This comment is ignored except as the first line of a top-level package definition.

-## Proposed Wording
-The precise text of the proposed changes with respect to Modelica Specification 3.3 are in the accompanying document MCP-0015_LanguageVersion_SpecChanges.pdf.

 ## Version Numbers
 The version number in the language version comment is required to have a major, minor and revision/patch component.
 The form matches all existing versions of the Modelica language, by extending any release called just x.y to x.yr0.